 Since the GTM container code can consolidate all other tags on the site, Google Tag Manager can streamline all code snippets or “tags” that would otherwise be placed directly on the site.
 It makes management simpler and can reduce the risk of mistakes in the site’s source code.
 This is why it’s called a “tag manager”, get it?

-Google Tag Manager also enables some more advanced Google Analytics tracking and measurement techniques like button click tracking, scroll depth tracking, timer tracking, and other “events” that can’t be tracked through an out of the box installation of Google Analytics.
+Google Tag Manager also enables some more advanced Google Analytics tracking and measurement techniques like link click tracking, scroll depth tracking, timer tracking, and other “events” that can’t be tracked through an out of the box installation of Google Analytics.

 What Does Event Tracking Mean?